Marslanali/fpga_vertex_6_gtx_Interface/README.md

 # fpga_vertex_6_gtx_interface

 Serial communication between two Vertex 6 FPGA using vertex 6 GTx IP core.
 Simulation is done in Xilinx ISE 14.1 simualtor.
+Check the pdf file, FPGA_GTX in this repository for additional guideline.
 Output waveforms are in the steps folder.

 The design uses Block RAM based frame generators which provide incremental test data (HEX format) to the GTXs for transmission.
 You can modify the data transmitted by changing the INIT values of the frame generator in vertex6_gtx_tx_component_top.v & vertex6_gtx_rx_component_top.v files.

 ### Running the code

-The simualtion is tested with test data saved in blocked RAM

 First change the directory to
 ```